thelfer/tfel/docs/web/drucker.md

 - the elastic strain \(\tepsilonel\).
 - the equivalent plastic strain \(p\).

-The elastic strain is automatically defined by the `StandardElasticity` brick.
+The elastic strain is automatically defined by the `Implicit` domain specific language.

 The latter could be considered as an integration variable, but, for post-processing purposes, we choose to keep it as a state variable.